underscoreio/essential-slick/src/pages/4-data_modelling.md

 We now get type safety without having to define the boiler plate of individual primary key case classes per table.
 Depending on the nature of your application, that might be convenient for you.

+The general point is that you have the whole of the Scala type system at your disposal for representing IDs.
 </div>